backstage/backstage/docs/conf/defining.md

 ## Validation

-Schemas can be validated using the `backstage-cli config:validate` command.
+Schemas can be validated using the `backstage-cli config:check` command.
 If you want to validate anything else than the default `app-config.yaml`, be sure to pass in all of the configuration files as `--config <path>` options as well.

 To validate and examine the frontend configuration, use the `backstage-cli config:print --frontend` command.
 Just like for validation you